tuojeanbaptiste/TeamC/Documentation/Vision_Statement.md

 # Vision

-Our vision in developing this application is to help Students, Professors, and University administrators in navigating courses, registrations, and venture across other streams to expand their knowledge.
+Our vision in developing this application is to help Students, Professors, and University administrators in navigating courses, registrations, course related information and flexibility to venture across other streams to expand the knowledge.